Shagshag/prestashop-documentation/ModuleAdminControllerCore.md

 * Namespace:
 * This is an **abstract** class
 * Parent class: [AdminController](AdminControllerCore)

-* This class is defined in classes\controller\ModuleAdminController.php line 30
+* This class is defined in [classes/controller/ModuleAdminController.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/controller/ModuleAdminController.php#30)